antonia-white/deilen/README.md

 ### Admin Features

-Only admins have access to product manipulation and only admins can view all orders, products, product categories, and customer messages.
+Only admins have access to product management and only admins can view all orders, products, product categories, and customer messages.
 Please see [TESTING.md](TESTING.md)'s defensive programming section to see how I prevented general site users from accessing admin features.

 __Adding Plants__
   - An admin has the ability to add new products by navigating to the product management section under their account, which of course requires an admin signin.
 Completing and submitting the add plant form will result in a new product being displayed on the site.
 This will create a permenant object in the database which will remain until updated or deleted.
 Users will now be able to purchase this product.